openthread/openthread/examples/platforms/nrf52811/README.md

 With this platform, you can build:
  - Limited version of CLI example (e.g. without Thread commissioning functionality)
- - NCP radio-only example that consists of two parts:
+ - RCP example that consists of two parts:
     - firmware that is flashed to the nRF52811 SoC
     - host executables to be executed on a POSIX platform in case of the RCP usage